 Authors' names can vary in the way they are recorded and cited.
 Some citation styles require last name and initials, vs. last name and first name, or other variations.
 It's better to enter a name as shown in the examples; the journal title abbreviations are specific to this database, but can be looked up.

-The cited author index, linked under the author's name box as Select from Index on the cited reference search page in Web of Science will give you various forms of an author's name; you can add them as name variants and search them all together to get a more comprehensive author search.
+The Researchers tab will give you various forms of an author's name; you can add them as name variants and search them all together to get a more comprehensive author search.

 Be careful.
 Last names and initials in common can still cause confusion among authors.
 Even a less common name may draw up more than one author's works.

 Cited reference searches will show you what works by a particular author have been cited, and how many times, IN articles or proceedings that are included in Web of Science and the other databases we get through their platform.
 It sometimes shows works cited from books or book chapters.

 Secondary (or later) authors for papers or proceedings with multiple authors may be searched for in a cited reference search.
 Variants of a name may not be found automatically, so it is important to include those variations in the search.
 For example:

 Mueller F* or Meuller F*/ O Hara C* or OHara C* / Tomboulian D* or Tombouli D*